-ENIKŐ TARI

-National Academy of Scientist Education, 2nd year University of Pécs, Faculty of Sciences, Biology, 3rd year

-AMBITIONS AND CAREER GOALS

-Language: English/advanced

-Szent-Györgyi Mentor: Csaba Hetényi

-pharmacoinformatics, bioorganic chemistry

-Junior mentor: Balázs Zoltán Zsidó

-My aim is to gain as much experience and skills as possible during my university years because I believe that this is essential to become a successful researcher in the future.
-During these years it is important for me to continuously improve myself.
-In addition, I would like to work in a community where I have the opportunity to discuss my ideas and get feedback on my work.

-Specialization: structural biochemistry, bioinformatics,

-IMPORTANCE, AIMS, POSSIBLE OUTCOME OF RESEARCH

-It is generally recognized that carrying out drug research and the development of new pharmaceuticals is highly time and resource-consuming nowadays.
+ENIKŐ TARI National Academy of Scientist Education, 3rd year University of Pécs, Faculty of Sciences, Biology, 4th year IMPORTANCE, AIMS, POSSIBLE OUTCOME OF RESEARCH It is generally recognized that carrying out drug research and the development of new pharmaceuticals is highly time and resource-consuming nowadays.
 This process can take up approximately 10-15 years.
 As a result various virtual screening techniques are now widely applied by both pharmaceutical companies and academic research groups.
 In this way the research is more cost-effective, and it greatly reduces the time required for the discovery of potent drugs.
 Throughout the research our main goal is not only to continuously expand the toolbox for drug design, but also we would like to develop and test new methods.
 We aim to present and publish these results in the future at conferences and scientific papers.
+Szent-Györgyi Mentor: Csaba Hetényi Junior mentor: Balázs Zoltán Zsidó Specialization: structural biochemistry, bioinformatics, pharmacoinformatics, bioorganic chemistry Language: English/advanced AMBITIONS AND CAREER GOALS My aim is to gain as much experience and skills as possible during my university years because I believe that this is essential to become a successful researcher in the future.
+During these years it is important for me to continuously improve myself.
+In addition, I would like to work in a community where I have the opportunity to discuss my ideas and get feedback on my work.
+PUBLICATIONS Patko, E., Szabo, E., Vaczy, A., Molitor, D., Tari, E., Li, L., Csutak, A., Toth, G., Reglodi, D., Atlasz, T. (2023) Protective Effects of Pituitary Adenylate-Cyclase-Activating Polypeptide on Retinal Vasculature and Molecular Responses in a Rat Model of Moderate Glaucoma.
+Int J Mol Sci 24: 13256.